Philippa of Hainault: Childhood

-Philippa was born on 24 June c.1310/15, in Valenciennes, Low Countries.
-She was one of eight children and the second of five daughters born from William I, Count of Hainaut, and Joan of Valois, granddaughter of King Philip III of France.
-The Royal House of Valois was a cadet branch of the Capetian dynasty, also known as the House of France.
+Philippa may have been born on 24 June 1310, but it is possible that she was born as late as 1315, in Valenciennes, Low Countries.
+She was one of eight children and the second of five daughters born to Count William I of Hainaut and Joan of Valois, granddaughter of King Philip III of France.

-King Edward II decided that an alliance with Flanders would benefit England and sent Bishop Stapledon of Exeter on the Continent as an ambassador.
-On his journey, he crossed into the county of Hainaut to inspect the daughters of Count William of Hainaut, to determine which daughter would be the most suitable as an eventual bride for young Prince Edward.
+King Edward II of England decided that an alliance with Flanders would benefit England and sent Bishop Stapledon of Exeter on the Continent as an ambassador.
+On his journey, he crossed into the County of Hainaut to inspect the daughters of Count William, to determine which daughter would be the most suitable as an eventual bride for the king's son Edward.
 The bishop's report to the King describes one of the Count's daughters in detail.
 A later annotation says it describes Philippa as a child, but historian Ian Mortimer argues that it is actually an account of her older sister Margaret.
 The description runs:

 The lady whom we saw has not uncomely hair, betwixt blue-black and brown...
 Her face narrows between the eyes and its lower part is more narrow than her forehead.
 Her eyes are blackish-brown and deep.
 Her nose is fairly smooth and even, save that it is somewhat broad at the tip and flattened, and yet it is no snub-nose...
 Her lips are full, especially the lower lip...
 Her lower teeth project a little beyond the upper; yet this is but little seen...
 All her body is well set and unmaimed; and nought is amiss so far as a man may see.
 Moreover, she is brown of skin all over, much like her father.
 And she will be of the age of nine years on St. John's day next to come, as her mother said.
 She is neither too tall nor too short for such an age; she is of fair carriage.
 The damsel is well taught in all that becometh her rank and highly esteemed and well beloved by her parents and of all her meinie, in so far as we could inquire and learn the truth.
 In all things, she is pleasant enough, as it seems to us.